-A folder with all original location sound recordings and a sound report from the Production sound mixer / location sound recordist is helpful when looking for alternative takes.
+A folder with all original location sound recordings and a sound report from the PSM (Production Sound Mixer / location sound recordist) is helpful when looking for alternative takes.

 A folder with all the original music files can be important if the music needs to be edited.
 The OMF/AAF handles is not enough for this.

 OMF, AAF, XML or stem export.

 OMF, AAF or XML export is the most efficient workflow between picture and sound.
 You get all the sound files located at the correct time on your timeline on the right tracks with correct naming and other metadata intact in the same organization as the editor’s timeline and there’s extra handles for cross-fading.
 At least this is how we want it to be, in the so called perfect world which we might not have using Logic.